Follicular Unit Transplantation (FUT)

 Follicular Unit Transplantation (FUT) is also known as Strip Surgery as it involves taking a thin strip of skin with intact hair follicles from the ‘safe’ or ‘permanent’ zone at the back and sides of the head.

-The strip is then dissected by our surgical assistants under stereomicroscopes into individual follicular units (the use of microscopes in hair transplant surgery is associated with a better quality graft.
+The strip is then dissected by our surgical assistants under microscopes into individual follicular units (the use of microscopes in hair transplant surgery is associated with less damage to the follicles).

 Once dissected they are referred to as ‘grafts’ and each graft might comprise of 1, 2 or 3 hairs.
 These grafts are then placed into tiny incisions in the recipient zone where there is hair loss in a way to give you the most natural results.

 The area on the scalp where the strip was taken is closed with a fine stitch which is removed 12-14 days post op.